Boquila

 Boquila is a genus of flowering plants in the family Lardizabalaceae, endemic to temperate forests of central and southern Chile and Argentina.
-It is monotypic, being represented by the single species Boquila trifoliolata, locally known as voqui blanco or pilpil in its native range, and sometimes referred as the chameleon vine since a recent report on leaf mimicry.
-The species was first described in 1782 by Juan Ignacio Molina, and the genus itself was established in 1839 by Joseph Decaisne.
+It is monotypic, being represented by the single species Boquila trifoliolata, locally known as voqui blanco or pilpil in its native range, or the chameleon vine since a 2014 report on leaf mimicry.
+The species was first described in 1782 by Juan Ignacio Molina, and the genus was established in 1839 by Joseph Decaisne.
 B. trifoliolata forms non-parasitic vines that wind around host plants, using them for structure and protection.
-B. trifoliolata is monoecious, and its flowers are an off white color.
-It bears an edible fruit and has been historically used in rope and basket making.
+B. trifoliolata is monoecious, a sexual system in seed plants where separate male and female cones or flowers are present on the same plant.
+Its flowers are off-white and it bears an edible fruit.
+The vine has been historically used in rope and basket making.

-Boquila trifoliolata is the only known plant species reported to engage in mimetic polymorphism, or the ability to mimic multiple host species, often simultaneously.
+Boquila trifoliolata is the only known plant species that engages in mimetic polymorphism, or the ability to mimic multiple host species, often simultaneously.
 This is a form of Batesian mimicry, when a harmless species mimics a harmful one to ward off predators.
 Contact between the vines and host trees was reported not to be necessary for mimicking to commence.
-However, after a decade of the original study describing the species mimicry capabilities in 2014, no independent research groups have verified the field observations and the mechanism by which this mimicry would occur is still unknown.
+However, in the decade following the original study describing the species mimicry capabilities in 2014, no independent research groups have verified the field observations.
+The mechanism by which this mimicry occurs is still unknown.
 Hypotheses about the mimicry mechanism include microbial mediated horizontal gene transfer, volatile organic compound sensing, and the use of eye-like structures.

 Taxonomy and etymology

 Boquila is a monotypic genus of flowering plants (angiosperms) in the family Lardizabalaceae with one known species, Boquila trifoliolata.'
 The species was first described as Dolichos funarius in 1782 by Juan Ignacio Molina, and in 1817, the holotype Lardizabala trifoliolata was named by Augustin Pyramus de Candolle.
 In 1838, Stephan Endlicher, Eduard Friedrich Poeppig, and Gustav Kunze proposed the name Lardizabala discolor.
 In between 1837 and 1839, Joseph Decaisne identified Boquila trifoliolata and Boquila discolor, and established the Boquila genus in 1837.
 The name Boquila discolor was later declared a orthographic variant.
 In 1936, Gualterio Looser attempted to reclassify the species to Lardizabala funaria based upon the observations of Carlo Giuseppe Bertero, but this classification is not considered valid.

-Due to its mimicry capabilities, Boquila trifoliolata is sometimes referred to as the chameleon vine.
+Because of its capability for mimicry, the species is sometimes called the chameleon vine.